paulp111/calculator/README.md

 ## JS Calculator
 This is a JavaScript calculator styled to resemble the design of a popular phone.
-It allows users to perform basic arithmetic operations and features a sleek and responsive design.
+It allows users to perform basic arithmetic operations and features a modern and responsive design.

 #### Usage